-In-store analytics can help retailers collect information to find out the answers to these key questions.
+In-store venue analytics can help retailers collect information to find out the answers to these key questions.
 Once store owners gather data and insights, they can leverage the information available to evolve in-store and business-wide strategies to better satisfy and attract customers.

 Developing a better understanding of customer behaviour

 One way retailers can gain a better understanding of the diverse types of customers visiting a store is by utilising technology and pre-existing infrastructures.
 BLE beacon networks, people counters, video sources, web and social platforms, for example, allow retailers to not only the analyse behaviour of anonymous shoppers, but also gain deeper insights about the audience and shopping behaviours of those who opt-in to free internet connectivity.

 As consumers connect to your in store guest WiFi and land on your captive portal page, retailers are able to gain insight into invaluable data, such as the age, gender, postcode, likes and dislikes of consumers.
 Similarly, social media analytics and online activity can also be gathered to provide retailers, with a correlation between in store visitation to social sentiment, offering retailers with powerful insight into the success businesses have in creating awareness, appeal and value to consumers.

 Equally as important as the data that is gathered, is the way it is presented.
-Having a dashboard that is comprehensive and represents information in an intuitive way will help retailers identify any trends in the market, and keep a pulse on the industry.
+Having a customer analytics dashboard that is comprehensive and represents information in an intuitive way will help retailers identify any trends in the market, and keep a pulse on the industry.
 This way, they are able to proactively and positively react to customer habits and gain a competitive advantage.